OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 Objective 6: Customers who did not receive a discount spent significantly more ($909.01) compared to those who did receive a discount ($787.27).
 Indicating that discounts may be attracting more price-sensitive customers.
 Future promotions could focus on maintaining customer engagement after the discount period ends. <br />

-Objective 7: A negative correlation was found between days since the last purchase and membership type and a positive correlation between days since the last purchase and satisfaction level.
-Therefore, maintaining engagement through frequent touchpoints and personalized offers could enhance customer satisfaction. <br />
+Objective 7: A positively significant correlation was found between days since the last purchase and satisfaction level (rs = .751, *p* <.001) it could be that satisfied customers don’t feel pressured to buy frequently, and thus, they may only return when they really need something but still report high satisfaction.
+A correlation between days since the last purchase and membership type was negative and significant (rs = -.480, *p* <.001) indicating that higher-tier members (Gold) purchase more often.
+Membership type and satisfaction level were negative and significant (rs = -.748, *p* <.001.
+A possible explanation could be that gold members may expect VIP treatment, so even minor inconveniences lower their satisfaction more than bronze members.. <br />

 # Hypothesis Test Results
  * Is there a significant association between gender and membership type? <br />